 Magnesium oxide has a natural laxative effect because it helps osmotically mediate water retention.
 This is why magnesium oxide for constipation is one of the most common uses.
 It also relaxes the muscles in the digestive tract, which helps to move stool through the intestines and helps to control stomach acid that can lead to indigestion.

 Research published in Annals of Clinical Research found that when elderly patients received magnesium oxide supplements, stool consistency was more normal, and the supplements were more efficient than bulk laxatives in treating constipation.

 3. Helps Improve Depression and Anxiety

-Because the mineral is vital for GABA function, which allows for the proper production of “happy hormones” like serotonin, it can indeed help calm anxiety and boost your mood.
+Because the mineral is vital for GABA (gamma-aminobutyric acid) function, which allows for the proper production of “happy hormones” like serotonin, it can indeed help calm anxiety and boost your mood.
 For people who don’t get enough magnesium through natural food sources, supplementing with magnesium oxide may help regulate hormones that are needed for calming the brain and promoting relaxation.

 Magnesium oxide benefits depression as well, according to research published in PLOS One.
 Researchers found that when adults with symptoms of anxiety and depression used magnesium supplements for a six-week period, it caused improvements and was well-tolerated, without the need for close monitoring for toxicity.

 4. Relieves Migraines

 When it comes to using magnesium oxide for migraines, studies indicate that it can be helpful.
 The Journal of Headache and Pain published a trial that used a combination of magnesium, riboflavin and coenzyme Q10 to improve symptoms for adults with frequent migraine attacks.
 Researchers found that migraine symptoms and burden of disease were significantly reduced compared to placebo.